Stevenic/codepilot/.codepilot/index/92612029-feda-4d5f-be45-42cd04e5f62d.txt

 codepilot
 ```

 Codepilot will guide you through the steps needed to setup a code index for your repo.
 You'll need an OpenAI key, which you can [get here](https://platform.openai.com/account/api-keys).
+See the [Usage Guide](./docs/cli-usage.md) for additional details on working with Codepilots Chat and Command Line Interfaces.

 ## Asking Questions and Making Requests